suvorov21/T2K-HAT-DAQ-Reader/README.md

 python3 ./script/converter.py -e build/app/Converter -i /input_dir/aqs -o /output/ROOT/
 ```

 WARNING!
-The converter does NOT allow output file overwriting, in order to prevent data loss.
-If there are old file, please, delete them manually or choose a different output location.
+The converter does NOT allow output file overwriting, in order to
+prevent data loss.
+If there are old files, please, delete them manually
+or choose a different output location.

 ## EventMonitor

-The event monitor could run over both AQS and ROOT files.
+The event monitor could run over any of the input file formats.
 The interface will be chosen automatically.

 ```bash
 ./app/Monitor -i ~/DATA/R2021_06_10-16_30_21-000.aqs